seqcode/Bichrom/README.md

                         Output directory for storing train, test data

 ```
-Input Descriptions
+#### Input Descriptions

+*Required Arguments*

--info : This is a standard genome sizes file, recording the size of each chromosome.
+**-info** : This is a standard genome sizes file, recording the size of each chromosome.
 It contains 2 tab-separated columns containing the chromosome name and chromosome size.
 For an example, please see: sample_data/mm10.info.
 Genome sizes files are typically available from UCSC Genome Browser.

--fa: This is a fasta file from which train, test and validation data should be constructed.
+**-fa**: This is a fasta file from which train, test and validation data should be constructed.

--len: Length of training, test and validation windows.
+**-len**: Length of training, test and validation windows.
 (Recommended=500)

--acc_domains: A BED file containing accessible domains.
+**-acc_domains**: A BED file containing accessible domains.
 This will be used for sampling from accessible chromatin while constructing the training data.

--chromtracks: One or more BigWig files representing the chromatin datasets to be used as predictors of TF binding.
+**-chromtracks**: One or more BigWig files representing the chromatin datasets to be used as predictors of TF binding.

--peaks: A ChIP-seq or ChIP-exo peaks file in the multiGPS file format.
+**-peaks**: A ChIP-seq or ChIP-exo peaks file in the multiGPS file format.
 Each peak (line in file) is represented as chromosome:midpoint.
 For an example, please see: sample_data/Ascl1.events

--o: Output directory for storing output train, test and validation datasets.
+**-o**: Output directory for storing output train, test and validation datasets.

-Optional Arguments:
+*Optional Arguments*:

--blacklist: A blacklist BED file, with artifactual regions to be excluded from the training.
-For an example, please see: samples/mm10_blacklist.bed
+**-blacklist**: A blacklist BED file, with artifactual regions to be excluded from the training.
+For an example, please see: sample_data/mm10_blacklist.bed

 ```